xwal/awesome-stars/topics.md

 ## others

+- [moeru-ai/airi](https://github.com/moeru-ai/airi) - 💖🧸 Self hosted, you owned Grok Companion, a container of souls of waifu, cyber livings to bring them into our worlds, wishing to achieve Neuro-sama's altitude.
+Capable of realtime voice chat, Minecraf
 - [okxlabs/DEX-Router-EVM-V1](https://github.com/okxlabs/DEX-Router-EVM-V1) -
 - [okxlabs/DEX-Router-Solana-V1](https://github.com/okxlabs/DEX-Router-Solana-V1) -
-- [mendableai/open-lovable](https://github.com/mendableai/open-lovable) - 🔥 Clone and recreate any website as a modern React app in seconds
+- [firecrawl/open-lovable](https://github.com/firecrawl/open-lovable) - 🔥 Clone and recreate any website as a modern React app in seconds
 - [slowmist/Crypto-Asset-Tracing-Handbook](https://github.com/slowmist/Crypto-Asset-Tracing-Handbook) -
 - [fishjar/kiss-translator](https://github.com/fishjar/kiss-translator) - A simple, open source bilingual translation extension & Greasemonkey script (一个简约、开源的 双语对照翻译扩展 & 油猴脚本)
 - [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.